rafalkaron/rafalkaron.github.io/content/_index.md

 ### Content generators

- As a content developer who uses DITA professionally, I aim at separating content from styling and making it as semantic as possible.
+ As a content developer who uses DITA professionally, I aim to separate content from styling and make it as semantic as possible.

 DITA Open Toolkit
 : My limited **XSL** knowledge enables me to develop simple [DITA-OT](https://www.dita-ot.org/) customizations.

 Prince XML
-: I have a vast experience in styling PDF templates with HTML, CSS, a touch of XSLT, and the [Prince XML](https://www.princexml.com/) converter.
+: I have extensive experience in styling PDF templates with HTML, CSS, a touch of XSLT, and the [Prince XML](https://www.princexml.com/) converter.
 To reduce the code maintenance time, I always make my templates modular, customizable, and extensible.
 {.text_small}

 Hugo